FathyKhalid/ATM/README.md

 # ATM Managment System
 This repo holds source code for ATM management system

-It's a Java project that implements JavaFX for GUI and SQL simulates the known atm machines and the management system for it. at Admin module you can:
+It's a Java project that implements JavaFX for GUI and SQL simulates the known atm machines and the management system for it.<br>
+at Admin module you can:<br>
-• Create an Accountant
+• Create an Accountant <br>
-• Delete the Accountantand
+• Delete the Accountantand <br>
-The program will auto-generate a credit card for it at Accountant Module you can:
+The program will auto-generate a credit card for it<br>
+at Accountant Module you can:<br>
-I- Quick or specific amount withdraw
+I- Quick or specific amount withdraw<br>
-II- Quick or specific amount Deposit
+II- Quick or specific amount Deposit<br>
-III- Enquiry Balance
+III- Enquiry Balance<br>
-IV- Change credit card PIN
+IV- Change credit card PIN<br>

 ![Screenshot 2023-06-09 184350](https://github.com/FathyKhalid/ATM/assets/85445784/e707f6dc-90b7-4826-8a62-42ce70bfe328)
 # Instructions